aws-samples/nextcloud-server/README.md

 ### Obtain HTTPS certificate

 #### Option 1: Using Certbot Apache plugin
-This option requires your domain name to resolve to your EC2 instance *public* IP address, and works with Route 53 and third party DNS hosting providers.
+This option requires your domain name to resolve to your EC2 instance *public* IP address.
 From terminal, run the below command
 ```
 sudo certbot --apache
 ```